 The Airport Manager CKIA will return to the fire station with the rest of the committee.
 The first item of business will be to carry out a damage assessment.
-Airport Operations will assess the conditions of the runway, the airport terminal, the NDB and all the support services.
+The Airport Manager CKIA, the ATC Supervisor, the Security Supervisor, and the Maintenance Officer will assess the conditions of the runway, the airport terminal, the NDB and all the support services.
 The Airport Manager CKIA will contact the CIAA CEO's office to coordinate the reopening of the airport once the inspecting team is satisfied the airport is safe for aircraft operations.